CrowdStrike/psfalcon/README.md

   Requires usermgmt:read

   -RoleIds [Array] <Required>
-    ID of a role.
-Find a role ID from `/customer/queries/roles/v1` or `/users/queries/roles/v1`.
+    One or more role identifiers

-# Show role IDs of roles assigned to a user.
-For more information on each role, provide the role ID to `/customer/entities/roles/v1`.
+# Show role IDs of roles assigned to a user
   Requires usermgmt:read

   -UserUuid [String] <Required>